TosbackCgusBridge-Bot/CGUs-versions/Officedepot/Terms of Service.md

 Promotion pricing, including but not limited to, Instant Savings, Coupon Savings, Mail-In Savings, and Bundled Savings, that is available on www.officedepot.com is not available for orders placed on business.officedepot.com.

-For compliance with select California and Texas laws and for financial reporting purposes, all sales shipped to California and Texas customers are made by eDepot, LLC, a wholly-owned subsidiary of Office Depot, Inc. California sales are F.O.B. destination point.
-Texas sales tax is based on the location where the order was received.
+All taxable sales shipped to California and Texas customers are made by eDepot, LLC, a wholly-owned subsidiary of Office Depot, Inc. and are F.O.B. destination point.
+Texas sales taxes and the California one percent local sales tax are based on the eDepot location where the order is received.

 USER COMMENTS, FEEDBACK, AND OTHER INFORMATION AND SUBMISSIONS PROVIDED BY YOU